 SEO changes all the time.
-Bloggers and small businesses that want to stay on top of search optimization need to keep tabs on search industry news, latest techniques, analytics, and more.
+Bloggers and small businesses that want to stay on top of search optimization need to keep tabs on search industry news, the latest techniques, analytics, and more.

 SEO top 5

-This SEO list for small business will show you five things you should do at least once a week in order to ensure that your blog or website is driving as much Web traffic as possible.
+This SEO list for small businesses will show you five things you should do at least once a week in order to ensure that your blog or website is driving as much Web traffic as possible.

-In many cases, the SEO or search optimization related tasks mentioned in this list should be performed more than once a week.
+In many cases, the SEO or search optimization-related tasks mentioned in this list should be performed more than once a week.

 1. Create content